turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

 Great!
 Run our tests again, and we still get an error.

 What's going on here?
-It looks like the total that's being reported by our test is the full total of our all the horses currently in our database.
+It looks like the total that's being reported by our test is the full total of our all the films currently in our database.

 Run it one more time to check.
 Notice that the actual value that we're getting increased?
-So, not only are we not testing with only the data we're providing in the test, but on top of that, every time we run the test we're adding new horses to our development database.
+So, not only are we not testing with only the data we're providing in the test, but on top of that, every time we run the test we're adding new films to our development database.

 This is not the behavior we want.
 We're polluting the database that we're using when we browse the site locally.
 Wouldn't it be better if we could run our test suite without making these changes?